simonsmith/jquery.stickyTableHeader/README.md

 1. `npm install`
 1. `npm start`

-Access the demo at `http://localhost:3001/example`
+Run the tests with `npm test` and view the demo at `http://localhost:3002/test`